At a glance…

 The IVHQ Colombia - Bogotá volunteer program has volunteer placements located in Colombia’s capital city of Bogotá and surrounding suburbs.

 Childcare volunteers are in high demand in Colombia to ease the workload of local workers who care for the children.
 Many of these children come from overcrowded living situations and are in desperate need of love and attention.
-Colombia has a very family-oriented culture and orphans tend to be taken in by extended families, or sometimes even by neighbours.
+Colombia has a very family-oriented culture and children in difficult circumstances tend to be taken in by extended families, or sometimes even by neighbors.
 Due to wars and fighting in the 1980s and early 1990s, many families in Colombia have been forced from rural areas into the larger cities, without anywhere to live.
-This puts a huge strain on the families that take in orphans and for this reason, children are sent to centers for a few hours of the day to receive education, interaction, care and food.
+This puts a huge strain on the families and for this reason, children are sent to childcare center for a few hours of the day to receive education, interaction, care and food.
 Volunteers on this project work alongside local staff in providing care and attention to the children, joining games, songs and dance, and assisting with feeding time.

 Construction and Renovation

 The Construction and Renovation project provides a chance for volunteers to see the results of their hard work and get their hands a little dirty!
 Some families, schools and even some hospitals in Bogota cannot afford to pay for professional people, tools and supplies to build or renovate.
-With homes, classrooms and hospital wards bursting at the seams due to increasing numbers of children and patients, assistance is drastically needed for local building projects.
-This project is currently focusing on schools in poor areas, where there are insufficient classrooms, chairs and desks to cater for all the children.
+With homes, classrooms, community centers and hospital wards bursting at the seams due to increasing numbers of children and patients, assistance is drastically needed for local building projects.
 Volunteers do not need any building or renovation experience to participate on the Construction and Renovation project, however you will need to have a reasonable level of fitness and a high level of enthusiasm and determination to participate on the project.
 Volunteers work alongside a local foreman who will provide guidance and assign tasks to volunteers.
 Tasks may include knocking down walls, installing kitchens, fixing chairs, painting walls, or renovating roofs.
-Please note, the Construction and Renovation project has an extra cost of US$35 per week for supervision, materials and the logistics involved in this project.
+Please note, the Construction and Renovation project has an extra cost of $35 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.

 In Colombia, the elderly get little to no financial assistance from the government as traditionally, the care of the elderly has always been left to younger generations of the family.
 Due to war, poverty and illness, many Colombian families are faced with crowded multi-generational households with no financial ability to care for the needs of their elderly family members.
 Unfortunately, this has lead to high rates of abandonment among the elderly, many of whom are left to fend for themselves on the streets of Bogota with dementia or pneumonia.
 Volunteers on the Elderly Care project work in centers that rescue elderly women from the streets and put them into care.
 In these centers, volunteers provide companionship, conversation, love, food, shelter, and medication to the women while occasionally helping with cleaning and operational tasks.